 You'll participate in the Professional Development School yearlong field experience-called the Professional Year-for your entire senior year and take a modified version of Professional Sequence II on site at a PDS partner school during the first semester of the Professional Year.
 The second semester on-site corresponds to the student teaching semester in our traditional program.
 Note: These students are required to participate in Professional Sequence I as a member of the Urban Track Cohort and are required to take the FDED 440 and the FDED 441 courses.

-Students who are unable to participate in the Professional Sequence I during their Semester 4 (e.g., honors students who must take a required core course during that semester, students who did not complete all requirements for Teacher Certification, etc.) can still take Professional Sequence I in Semester 5 and still be eligible for full participation in Track A or B.
+Students who are unable to participate in the Professional Sequence I during their Semester 4 (e.g., honors students who must take a required core course during that semester, students who did not complete all requirements for Teacher Certification, etc.) can still take Professional Sequence I in Semester 5 and be eligible for full participation in Tracks A or B.

 Department academic catalog